Skip to main content

 document.
 While avoiding repetition, it is useful for the impatient

-to direct particular attention to Section 5.2 and Section 5.1.5.
+to direct particular attention to Sections 5.2 and 5.1.5.
+However,

-However, it is important that the entire Section 5 is observed.
+it is important that the entire Section 5 is observed.

 6.1.
 Migration

-In section 5.2, it is mentioned that for an optimal deployment of TLS
+In Section 5.2, it is mentioned that for an optimal deployment of TLS

 TACACS+, TLS should be universally applied throughout the deployment.

-However, during the migration process from a non-TLS TACACS+
+However, during the migration process from a Non-TLS TACACS+

 deployment, operators may need to support both TLS and Non-TLS